Amphibolurus norrisi

-The Mallee heath dragon (Amphibolurus norrisi), is a species of semi-Arboreal Agamidae endemic to Australia. it has also been referenced as Norris's dragon, Mallee heath lashtail and Mallee heath lashtail dragon.
+Amphibolurus norrisi is a species of semi-arboreal lizard in the family Agamidae.
+The species is endemic to Australia.

+Etymology

+The specific name, norrisi, is in honor of Australian zoologist Kenneth Charles Norris.

+Common names

+Common names for Amphibolurus norrisi include Mallee heath dragon, Mallee heath lashtail, Mallee heath lashtail dragon, Mallee tree dragon, Norris's dragon, and Norris' dragon lizard.

 Taxonomy

-The taxonomic description of the Mallee heath dragon was published by Witten and Coventry in 1984 and was updated by Hoser in 2015. the initial specimen was collected by Coventry and Norris in 1978 and was contained by the Museum of Victoria after its classification in 1984.
+The taxonomic description of Amphibolurus norrisi was published by Witten and Coventry in 1984 and was updated by Hoser in 2015.
+The initial specimen was collected by Coventry and Norris in 1978 and was contained by the Museum of Victoria after its classification in 1984.

 Description

-The Mallee heath dragon has a predominantly pale grey body with darker grey stripes extending the flanks and one vertebral stripe extending the body.
-The vertebral stripe has lateral extensions across the body which sometimes connect to the stipes extending the flanks to the point where the lighter body colour is reduced to smaller blotches. lateral extensions continue onto the tail and gradually become cross bands towards its tip.
-A dark streak extends from the snout to the ear, above it, a light streak extends from behind the eye across to the ear.
-Enlarged vertebral, paravertebral and dorsolateral scales, dorsal scales keeled and parallel to vertebral scales.
-Hindlimb extents to 75% that of the tail, tail extends 200% of the snout, snout measured as 110mm.
+The Mallee heath dragon has a predominantly pale grey body with darker grey stripes on the flanks and one darker grey vertebral stripe.
+The vertebral stripe has lateral extensions across the body which sometimes connect to the stripes on the flanks to the point where the lighter body colour is reduced to smaller blotches.
+Lateral extensions continue onto the tail and gradually become cross bands towards its tip.
+A dark streak extends from the snout to the ear.
+Above it, a light streak extends from behind the eye across to the ear.
+There are enlarged vertebral, paravertebral and dorsolateral scales.
+The dorsal scales are keeled and parallel to the vertebral scales.
+The snout-to-vent length (SVL) is about 11 cm.
+The tail length is 200% SVL.

 When threatened this species has the ability to engage in fast-paced bipedal running.

-Habitat and distribution
+Geographic distribution and habitat

-Typical distribution of Mallee heath dragon is within western Victoria and neighboring area of South Australia, extending across coastal regions of the Great Australian Bight and into a small area of Western Australia.
-They are typically confined to areas of the Mallee and are often found within Mallee heathlands.
+The Mallee heath dragon is found within western Victoria and neighboring area of South Australia, extending across coastal regions of the Great Australian Bight and into a small area of Western Australia.
+It is usually confined to areas of Mallee habitat and is often found within Mallee heathlands.